 You can define the shaper machine in the following way:

-Definition: A Shaper is a machine which uses the reciprocating motion of a single-point cutting tool to perform the various machining operations.
+Definition: A Shaper is a machine that uses the reciprocating motion of a single-point cutting tool to perform the various machining operations.

 Working Principle of A Shaper Machine